Netflix does not infringe on Rovi patents - preliminary ruling

-WASHINGTON The internet video streaming service Netflix Inc (NFLX.O) does not infringe on Rovi Corp ROVI.O patents for interactive television program guides, an International Trade Commission judge said in a preliminary decision.
+WASHINGTON The internet video streaming service Netflix Inc does not infringe on Rovi Corp patents for interactive television program guides, an International Trade Commission judge said in a preliminary decision.

 The full commission plans to issue a final decision in the case in October.